Brian Bixler

-Brian Joseph Bixler (born October 22, 1982) is an American former professional baseball shortstop and outfielder.
+Brian Joseph Bixler (born October 22, 1982) is a former American professional baseball shortstop and outfielder.
 He has played in Major League Baseball (MLB) for the Pittsburgh Pirates, Washington Nationals and Houston Astros as well as for the United States national baseball team.

 College career

 Bixler attended college at Eastern Michigan University.
 Bixler also played in the Great Lakes Summer Collegiate League for the Delaware Cows, as well as for the Brewster Whitecaps of the Cape Cod Baseball League in 2003.